 If you or someone you care about has been diagnosed with an adenocarcinoma of the stomach, there is no better place to seek treatment than at Thomas Jefferson University Hospitals.
-About 95% of stomach cancers are adenocarcinomas and it is the seventh most common cause of cancer deaths.
+About 95 percent of stomach cancers are adenocarcinomas and it is the seventh most common cause of cancer deaths.

 To confirm a diagnosis of stomach cancer, turn to the expert physicians at the Sidney Kimmel Cancer Center at Jefferson.
 Our physicians may request: